 - No testing, hardening, release, analysis Sprints

-The entire point of Scrum is to create a Done increment
+The entire point of Scrum Framework is to create a Done increment

 A sprint has a time duration of 1 – 3 weeks depending on the extent of the overall project.
 Before each sprint, there is a sprint planning meeting.
 This meeting determines what the goals are for that sprint.
 Based on the team velocity, a set of features are pulled from the top of the backlog.
 During the sprint, no features are added, and the sprint goals don’t change